 Fructose is commonly known as "fruit sugar," but it's not the only type of natural sugar in fruits.
-In fact, it's usually found with other sugars, according to Elmhurst College.
+In fact, it's usually found with other sugars, according to International Food Information Council.
 That holds true for oranges because they contain fructose, glucose and sucrose.
 Fructose and glucose consist of a single unit of sugar, so they're called monosaccharides.

 Amount in One Orange

-One medium-sized navel orange contains 17.56 grams of total carbohydrates, which includes 11.9 grams of natural sugar.
+One medium-sized navel orange contains 17.6 grams of total carbohydrates, which includes 11.9 grams of natural sugar, according to the USDA FoodData Central.
 Sucrose accounts for half of the total sugar.
 Another 23 percent of the total comes from glucose, while fructose represents 27 percent of the sugar in an orange.

-Impact on Blood Sugar
+Effect on Blood Sugar

 On the glycemic scale, scores under 55 fall into the low category, so oranges have a small effect on blood sugar.
 This is due to fiber.
 One navel orange contains 3.1 grams of dietary fiber, or about 8 percent of women's and 12 percent of men's recommended daily intake.
-More importantly, oranges are a good source of soluble fiber, which slows the digestion of sugar and prevents a large spike in blood sugar.
+More important, oranges are a good source of soluble fiber, which slows the digestion of sugar and prevents a large spike in blood sugar.

 Sugar With Nutritional Benefits

 One navel orange supplies 82.7 milligrams of vitamin C. This value exceeds women's recommended dietary allowance of 75 milligrams and nearly fulfills the 90 milligrams of vitamin C men should get daily.
-You'll also get folate, vitamin B-6, potassium and calcium.
+You'll also get folate, vitamin B6, potassium and calcium.
 Oranges contain beneficial phytonutrients called flavonoids.
 One in particular, hesperetin, may help lower cholesterol and provide antioxidant protection.

-- Harvard Health Publications: Glycemic Index and Glycemic Load For 100+ Foods
+- Harvard Health Publishing: "Glycemic Index and Glycemic Load For 100+ Foods"

-- Harvard Health Publications: Use Glycemic Index to Help Control Blood Sugar
+- Harvard Health Publishing: "Use Glycemic Index to Help Control Blood Sugar"

-- Drug Bank: Hesperetin
+- Drug Bank: "Hesperetin"